 Recognizing a need, groups like MIT’s Climate CoLab are providing opportunities for cooperative engagement and collective knowledge development.
 Based off of open collaborative systems like Wikipedia or Linux, the Climate CoLab team has created an online platform in which anyone is welcome to contribute ideas for combatting climate change challenges.

 Each year, Climate CoLab holds contests on its website that focus on a sub-problem of climate change.
 These problems range from reducing transportation-related greenhouse emissions to addressing the needs of communities vulnerable to climate change, to devising ways to shift public opinion.
 Anyone with an idea can submit a proposal.
 Others can support a proposal by up-voting it, commenting on it or even joining the creator’s team.
-The project also has ongoing workshops which people can contribute to year round.
+The project also has ongoing workspaces which people can contribute to year round.

 Climate CoLab founder and MIT professor Thomas Malone thinks this open approach is particularly beneficial.
 “We believe this large-scale collaborative approach to problem-solving is important because climate change is such a complex societal challenge, requiring more expertise than any one person or organization could possess alone,” said Dr. Malone in a statement.